Stanstead, Quebec: Rock Island

 Rock Island was settled in 1798 by Samuel and Selah Pomroy from Massachusetts.
 In 1802, a bridge was built across the Tomifobia River to ease access to Derby Line.
 The following year, Col. Charles Kilborn built a saw mill and a corn mill, then set up a dam on the river to feed them.
 A few years later, a channel was dug in the bend of the river.
 The territory located between the channel and the river was named "Rock Island".

 Rock Island was incorporated as a village in 1892, and became a town in 1957.

 Rock Island is known for the Haskell Free Library and Opera House, deliberately constructed on the Canada–US border and opened in 1904.
 The original owners were a couple with dual nationality; Mr. Carlos F. Haskell was an American businessman from Derby Line who owned a number of sawmills, while Mrs. Haskell was born in Canada.
 The intent was that people on both sides of the border would have use of the facility, which is now a designated historic site.
 Visitors today may still enter the facility from the Canadian or American sides, though those who use it as a border crossing must report to their respective customs office.

 Another famous native of Rock Island is Henrietta Banting (1912–1976), the wife of Frederick Banting, co-discoverer of insulin in 1922.
-The Bantings donated some land to the town, and the municipal authorities recognized them by naming a public park in their honour in 1981 (located on the north side of Notre-Dame Ouest Street going westbound towards Dufferin).
+The Bantings donated some land to the town, and the municipal authorities recognized them by naming a public park in their honour in 1981 (located on the north side of Rue Notre-Dame Ouest (Notre-Dame West Street) going westbound towards Dufferin).

 It is also the home of the Dairy Association Company, the manufacturers of Bag Balm.

 The Butterfield factory closed in 1982 after a lengthy strike by Canadian workers.